 On structured data, implicit conversions preserve all values.
 Explicit value conversions omit components not present in the target type where such differences are allowed in conversions.
 See in particular (implicit) upcasts and (explicit) downcasts for OOP in subclause 6.44 Polymorphic variables [BKK].

-6.6.2 Guidance to language users
+6.6.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.6.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.6.5 of ISO/IEC 24772-1:2022;

-Use Ada's capabilities for user-defined scalar types and subtypes to avoid accidental mixing of logically incompatible value sets.
+Use Ada's capabilities for user-defined scalar types and subtypes to avoid accidental mixing of logically incompatible value sets;

-Do not suppress range checks on conversions involving scalar types and subtypes to prevent generation of invalid data.
+Forbid range check suppression on conversions involving scalar types and subtypes to prevent generation of invalid data;

 Use static analysis tools during program development to verify that conversions cannot violate the range of their target.